strayMat/causal-ml-course/slides/event_studies.typ

   #figure(image("img/event_studies/scm_failure_appropriate_control.png", width: 50%))

-  Here, the comparison states are: KS, MD, AL, CT : also affected by the counfounding event.
+  Comparison states: KS, MD, AL, CT -> also affected by the counfounding event.

-  === No problem: we would conclude to no effect of the treatment.
+  === 🤩 We would conclude to no effect of the treatment.
 ]

 #slide(title: [Synthetic controls failure: data-driven controls])[